- Public Safety

 - Civilian Service Award

 Civilian Service Award

-For her quick thinking and willingness to get involved, which helped this toddler avert a potentially life-threatening incident, the Department of Public Safety is proud to present Stephani Cervone with this Civilian Service Award.
+For his quick thinking and willingness to get involved, the Department of Public Safety is proud to present Keith Bauer with this Civilian Service Award.